Renewing Your CDL in MaineCompare Commercial Vehicle Insurance Rates in 3 Steps

-Any current endorsements you have will be automatically renewed along with your CDL under the one charge of $34, with the exception of a hazmat endorsement, which must follow special federal regulations.
+Any current endorsements you have will be automatically renewed along with your CDL, with the exception of a hazmat endorsement, which must follow special federal regulations.
 You may be asked to have a new physical exam.

 Hazmat Endorsement Rules